calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

 Description of Files:
 - blahblah.JSON-tmLanguage : the syntax definition in JSON form.
 More convenient to edit, but must be converted first.
-See above for instructions.
+Press F7 after installing AAApackagedev.
 - blahblah.tmLanguage : the syntax definition in tmLanguage form (a form of xml).
 Can be edited directly without compiling.
 - blahblah.tmPreferences : enables the commenting shortcut of sublime text.
 - README.md : read this file from the top for more information.